Mutual Funds: There’s something for everyone

 SEBI is the regulating authority to ensure that the Mutual Fund functions in the matter stated in the offer document.
 In recent times SEBI has played an active role in curtailing the expenses incurred by the fund in management of the investments.
 The cost of management has been reduced from over 6% to less than 2.5%

-BSE as well as NSE provides a platform wherein an investor through his broker can buy and redeem their mutual fund units.
-This is very convenient and easy
+BSE as well as NSE provide a platform wherein an investor through his broker can buy and redeem their mutual fund units.
+This is very convenient and easy.

 Records of all the mutual fund holdings is kept with the Registrars.
 They accept money, allocate units, pay dividends and redeem units on request, all on behalf of the Mutual Fund.
 They also send regular holding statement to you.